 For programming SMPS devices, XDP™ OTP Burner can be used without the Windows application, in Standalone mode.
-In this mode, target devices can only be programmed by pressing the trigger button on the XDP™ OTP Burner device.
+In this mode, target devices can only be programmed by pressing the trigger button on the XDP™ OTP Burner devThe Name field in the Configuration pane indicates the name of the cice.
 With Windows application not being used, programming status is displayed on the XDP™ OTP Burner device signal LEDs.
 Thus, users need to understand the behavior of signal LEDs and the feedback messages they convey.

 This reference table shows all possible messages that can be conveyed by various patterns of the XDP™ OTP Burner’s signal LEDs.
 Individual channel LEDs will be active only if that particular channel is in use.